The impact of Brexit on your French tax obligations

 For British individuals residing in the United Kingdom who own property in France, the rules are different but equally important.
 Unlike corporate VAT obligations, the tax representative requirement for individuals is linked to the amount of the taxable capital gain realised on a sale.

 In practice, if the net taxable capital gain on the sale of your French property exceeds €150,000, you must mandatorily appoint an accredited fiscal representative.
-This representative calculates the tax due (19% capital gains tax + 17.2% social levies for residents outside the EU/EEA), declares it and remits it to the tax authority.
+This representative calculates the tax due (19% capital gains tax + the 7.5% solidarity levy for UK residents), declares it and remits it to the tax authority.
+Despite Brexit, British residents affiliated to the UK social security system remain exempt from CSG and CRDS under the EU-UK withdrawal agreements (confirmed by impots.gouv.fr and BOFiP BOI-RFPI-PVINR-20-20): they pay only the 7.5% solidarity levy, not the full 17.2% (18.6% since 1 January 2026, subject to confirmation by the French tax authorities) social levies that apply to residents of true third countries.

 Appointing a tax representative from the UK: the steps